We use cookies to deliver essential features and to measure their performance. Learn more.

 The Latin genitive of the constellation name is "Centauri" (pronounced sɛnˈtɔːraɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Centauri (the brightest star of Centaurus based on the Bayer catalog); or 23 Centauri (the 23th star in the constellation of Centaurus based on the Flamsteed catalog).

-Centaurus is below the horizon from Greenwich, United Kingdom edit_location_alt.
+Centaurus is below the horizon from Greenwich, UK.

 Available Resources for Centaurus